bitprj/BitCamp/NoSQL/homework/responses/livestream1.md

 ###  :globe_with_meridians: ​Creating a Netlify Application (Part 2)

-Now, we're going to add a snippet of code that inserts or updates a document when you make a POST request to the same `/.netlify/functions/form` endpoint.
-We're going to be **modifying** data instead of **retrieving it**.
+Now, we're going to add a snippet of code that inserts a document when you make a POST request to the same `/.netlify/functions/form` endpoint.
+We're going to be **inserting** data instead of **retrieving it**.